brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 ### Cross-Region Replication

 Cross-region replication replicates objects from one region to another.
 By default, this is done using SSL.
 You don't need to enable encryption.

 You can replicate objects from a source bucket to only one destination bucket (1-1 relationship).
 After S3 replicates an object, the object can't be replicated again.

 Cross-Region Replication (CRR) requirements:
-* Src/dest buckets must have versioning enabled.
+* Src/dest buckets must have __versioning enabled__.
-* Src/dest buckets must be in different AWS regions.
+* Src/dest buckets must be in __different AWS regions__.
 * Amazon S3 must have permissions to replicate objects from src/dest bucket on your behalf.
-When you enable CRR for the first time, a role will be created for you + a customer-managed policy will be assigned.
+When you enable CRR for the first time, a __role will be created__ for you + a __customer-managed policy__ will be assigned.
 * If src bucket owner also owns the object, the bucket owner has full permissions to replicate the object.
 If not, object owner must grant the bucket owner `READ`/`READ_ACP` permissions via. the object ACL.

 CRR Cross Accounts:
 * The IAM role must have permissions to replicate objects in the destination bucket.
 * In CRR config, you can optionally direct AWS S3 to change ownership of object replicas to the AWS account that owns the destination bucket.
-* GOOD USE-CASE: CloudTrail auditing - have CT log everything inside an AWS account, turn on CRR and replicate audit logs to another AWS account.
-The AWS account will only have permission to replicate the objects, but not read,edit,delete CT logs.
-So you have a separate AUDIT account that contains all log data which can't be touched.

-Best-practice to have a separate AWS account, turn on Cross-Region Replication, have your CloudTrail logs replicated to an AWS "AUDIT ACCOUNT" and you can't go in and read, write, delete those logs.
+* __AUDIT account Cross-Region Replication use case__:
+1. CloudTrail logs AWS accounts XYZ.
+2. Turn on CRR to replicate logs to AUDIT account.
+3. AWS accounts XYZ can only replicate logs, but not read/write logs in AUDIT account.

 What is replicated?
 * New objects created after you add a replication config.